With a beautiful new set of eyelash extensions, of course, we want to show them off. They make us look alert without having a stitch of makeup.

 Petroleum jelly is another affordable alternative you can use to take off aged eyelash extensions.
 The process is more or less the same as with other products.

 - Make sure you have removed all makeup before you go for the eyelashes.
-Steaming your face also helps at it will soften the glue and break the bonds more easily.
+Steaming your face also helps.
+It will soften the glue and break the bonds more easily.
 Alternatively, place a warm moist towel for a few minutes over your face.
 Use hot water or a microwave to warm up the towel and sanitise it.

 - Soak a cotton gauze or a pad in jelly and leave it over closed eyes.
 When you use petroleum jelly to remove eyelashes, don't let it get into your eyes: it is denser than regular oils and will be unpleasant for your sight.